IamTheBest1Great/Study-reference/Notes/Frontend/js/js.md

 #### Q38.
 What is function composition?

 Combining multiple functions where the output of one becomes the input of the next: `compose(f, g)(x)` = `f(g(x))`.
 Libraries like Lodash/fp and Ramda provide `compose`/`pipe`.
 Core to functional programming – build complex behavior from small, pure functions.
+**What**
+Function composition combines simple functions into a pipeline.
+The output of one function becomes the input of the next.
+`compose(f, g)(x)` means `f(g(x))` — right-to-left. `pipe` is left-to-right.

+**Why**
+- Build complex behavior from small, pure, reusable functions.
+- Makes code more readable, declarative, and easier to test.
+- Avoids nesting lots of function calls.

+**When**
+- Processing data through multiple transformations (e.g., sanitize, format, display).
+- Functional programming pipelines (map → filter → reduce).
+- Middleware patterns (request processing, event handling).
+- Anytime you can break a task into discrete, composable steps.

+ 1. Data formatting pipeline
+Transform a raw user input into a clean, formatted string
+2. Request middleware in Express/Node
+Each middleware is a function that modifies the request/response, and composition chains them.
 [⬆ Back to Table of Contents](#-table-of-contents)

 ---